-Since you answered "Yes" to one of the previous five questions, it is probably a good idea to reach out to your gastroenterologist and ask them if you are eligible for colorectal cancer screening.
+Since you answered "Yes" to one of the previous five questions, it is probably a good idea to reach out to a gastroenterologist (GI) and ask them if you are eligible for colorectal cancer screening.

 Everyone should be scoped at least every 10 years beginning at the age of 45.
 However, the Center for Disease Control recommends those with the following conditions to be scoped before 45 or at closer intervals:

 Inflammatory Bowel Disease